 - We reported the completion of enrollment in the 14-patient expansion cohort of our Phase II clinical study of VAL-083 in patients with refractory GBM.
-In addition, we confirmed 40mg/m2 as the maximum tolerated dose ("MTD") for advancement into registration-directed clinical trials.
+In addition, we confirmed 40mg/m^2 as the maximum tolerated dose ("MTD") for advancement into registration-directed clinical trials.
 This optimized dosing regimen delivers substantially higher doses compared to previous clinical trials conducted by the National Cancer Institutes ("NCI") in the United States.
-We believe that such higher doses may enhance the potential of VAL-083 to impact a patient's tumor and as well as to improve patient outcomes; - We reported the observation of a promising dose-response trend in the Phase I portion of the clinical trial.
-A subset analysis of patients in dose cohorts receiving ≥30mg/m2 had a median survival of approximately nine (9) months vs. approximately five (5) months in dose cohorts <10mg/m2;
+We believe that such higher doses may enhance the potential of VAL-083 to impact a patient's tumor and as well as to improve patient outcomes; - We also reported the observation of a promising dose-response trend in the Phase I portion of the clinical trial.
+A subset analysis of GBM patients whose tumors have recurred following both front-line therapy with temozolomide and second-line bevacizumab (Avastin®) treatment in dose cohorts receiving ≥30mg/m2 had a median survival of approximately nine (9) months vs. approximately five (5) months in dose cohorts ≤5mg/m2; - At the Society for NeuroOncology ("SNO") Annual Meeting in November 2015 we reported interim survival data from the 14patient Phase II expansion cohort.
+A Kaplan Meyer survival estimate, based on these preliminary interim data, is consistent with that observed during the Phase I portion of the study;

-- We reported additional non-clinical data supporting the favorable differentiation of VAL-083 versus standard of care in the treatment of GBM, non-small cell lung cancer ("NSCLC") and other solid tumors.
-We believe these data support the potential of VAL-083 to address the modern unmet medical needs in the treatment of a range of cancers, especially where other therapies have failed or are predicted to give sub-optimal outcomes; - We announced that the Mayo Clinic Cancer Center in Rochester, Minnesota and the Sarah Cannon Cancer Research Center at HealthOne, Denver, Colorado have been added as new clinical trial sites in our ongoing, multicenter Phase I/II clinical trial study of VAL-083 in patients with refractory GBM.
-We now have five clinical sites involved in our study; - At the American Association for Cancer Research ("AACR") Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship, we presented data indicating that VAL-083 offers potential therapeutic alternatives in difficult-to-treat pediatric brain tumor; - At AACR's Advances in Ovarian Cancer Research: Exploiting Vulnerabilities Conference, we presented data supporting the effectiveness of VAL-083 against cisplatin-resistant ovarian cancers and raised the potential for VAL-083 as a treatment for ovarian cancers as a single-agent against platinum-resistant tumors or in combination with platinum-based chemotherapeutic regimens; and - We announced that we have launched a suite of online corporate communication channels to maintain ongoing and direct communication with shareholders and other interested parties.
-The Company now hosts official digital portals on social medial channels including Twitter, LinkedIn, Facebook, Google+ and The Chairman's Blog. - We raised additional capital through completion of a public offering of common stock and common stock purchase warrants for gross proceeds of \$2.6 million.

-We continued to strengthen our intellectual property portfolio.
-DelMar Pharmaceuticals now holds five issued US patents and two issued international patents.
+- We announced that we entered into a collaboration with the University of Texas MD Anderson Cancer Center ("MDACC") to accelerate the clinical development of VAL-083 for the treatment of GBM.
+As part of the collaboration, MDACC will initiate a new Phase II clinical study with VAL-083 in patients with GBM at first recurrence/progression, prior to Avastin® exposure; - At the American Association for Cancer Research ("AACR")-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics we reported additional non-clinical data supporting the favorable differentiation of VAL-083 versus standard of care in the treatment of GBM, non-small cell lung cancer ("NSCLC") and other solid tumors.
+We believe these data support the potential of VAL-083 to address the modern unmet medical needs in the treatment of a range of cancers, especially where other therapies have failed or are predicted to give sub-optimal outcomes; - At AACR Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship, we presented data indicating that VAL-083 offers potential therapeutic alternatives in difficult-to-treat pediatric brain tumors; - At AACR's Advances in Ovarian Cancer Research: Exploiting Vulnerabilities Conference, we presented data supporting the effectiveness of VAL-083 against cisplatin-resistant ovarian cancers and raised the potential for VAL-083 as a treatment for ovarian cancers as a single-agent against platinum-resistant tumors or in combination with platinum-based chemotherapeutic regimens; and - We continued to strengthen our intellectual property portfolio.
+DelMar now holds six issued US patents and four issued international patents.
 In addition, we have filed eleven patent applications across eight patent families.